pleonova/pleonova.github.io/_pages/about.md

   #image: "/images/rock-colors-small.jpg"
 ---

-I have 7 years of industry experience in the analytics space, spanning a wide variety of sectors from hardware to education.
-I've worked at both big companies such as Google and Shutterfly as well as small startups in healthcare and education.
+I have over 7 years of industry experience in the data science and analytics space, spanning a wide variety of sectors from hardware to education, specializing in user optimization, experimentation and machine learning.
+I have experience working at both big tech companies such as Google, Shutterfly and Discovery Education as well as small startups in healthcare and education.
 My interest in data science actually started way back during my economics coursework and research at UC Berkeley.

 In order to stay up to date on the constantly evolving field, I regularly read articles, take online courses and occasionally even read through a textbook, the old fashioned way (if you want to learn about some my favorite resources, feel free to click the [Education](https://pleonova.github.io/education/) section).